evo-g/Theragit/README.md

 - This cli tool helps you find issues count on any github user repo's
 - Uses GitHub API to find their repos and display any issues count
-- Hope this tool is useful to someone who wants to track their or a fellow coder issues count
+- Hope this tool is useful to someone who wants to track personal issues count or a fellow another users issue count
 - Only thing missing is tests which I am currently working on

 ## Environment Variables